Dalia-Yahia/concentration-game/README.md

 ### <u>*What is the Match...Match Game?*</u>

-This is a simple memory game built to test users memory by using a deck of cards with different icons.
+This is a simple memory game built to test user's memory by using a deck of cards with different icons.

 ![gameSnippet](https://github.com/Dalia-Yahia/concentration-game/blob/master/img/gameSnippet.PNG)

 ### *<u>How to Play:</u>*

-Match cards in less time with less moves.
+Try to Match cards in less time with less moves.

 ### *<u>Instructions:</u>*

 - Click on a card
-- Keep revealing cards and working your memory to remember each unveiled card.
+- Keep clicking the cards and work your memory to remember each unveiled card.
 - Match cards properly with less moves and in faster time.

 ### <u>*How did I build the Concentration Game:*</u>